-$$C = GS$$
+C = GS

-$$C = FgS$$
+C = FgS

-where F is the fraction of the radionuclide present in an element (percentage/ 100) and g is the concentration of the element in kg/m3 of liquid or gas at STP.
+where F is the fraction of the radionuclide present in an element (percentage/100) and g is the concentration of the element in $kg/m^3$ of liquid or gas at STP.

-657.9.
-Note that the allowable activity release after tests for normal conditions of transport is given in terms of A_2 (TBq/h) and after tests for accident conditions in terms of A_2 (TBq/week).
+659.9.
+It should be noted that the allowable activity release after tests for normal conditions of transport is given in terms of $A_2$ (TBq/h) and after tests for accident conditions in terms of $A_2$ (TBq/week).
 It is unlikely that any leakage after an accident will be at a uniform rate.
-The value of interest is the total leakage during the week and not the rate at any time during the week (i.e. the package may leak at a high rate for a short period of time following exposure to the accident environment and then release essentially nothing for the remainder of the week as long as the total release does not exceed A_2 per week).
+The value of interest is the total leakage occurring during the week and not the rate at any time during the week (i.e. the package may leak at a high rate for a short period of time following exposure to the accident environment and then release essentially nothing for the remainder of the week as long as the total release does not exceed $A_2$ per week).

-657.10.
-The calculated permitted leakage of radioactive liquid or gas may then be converted to an equivalent test gas leakage under reference conditions, taking account of pressure, temperature and viscosity by means of the equations for laminar and/or molecular flow conditions, examples of which are given in American National Standard ANSI N14.5-1997 [27] or ISO (DIS) 12807 [28].
+659.10.
+The calculated permitted leakage of radioactive liquid or gas may then be converted to an equivalent test gas leakage under reference conditions, taking account of pressure, temperature and viscosity by means of the equations for laminar and/or molecular flow conditions, examples of which are given in ANSI N14.5-1997 [31] and ISO 12807 [32].
 In particular cases where a high differential pressure may result in a high permitted gas velocity, turbulent flow may be the more limiting quantity and should be taken into account.
 The calculation should consider the reduced ambient pressure of 60 kPa according to para.
-643.
+645.

-657.11.
-The test gas leakage determined by the above method may range from about 1 Pa·m3/s to less than 10^{-10} Pa·m3/s, depending upon the A_2 values of the radionuclides and their concentration in the package.
-Generally, in practice a test need not be more sensitive than 10^{-8} Pa·m3/s for a pressure difference of 1×10^5 Pa to qualify a package as being leaktight.
-Where the estimated allowable test leakage rate exceeds 10^{-2} Pa·m3/s, a limiting value of 10^{-2} Pa·m3/s is recommended because it is readily achievable in practical cases.
+659.11.
+The test gas leakage determined by the above method may range from about 1 Pa·m·s-1 to less than 10-10 Pa·m·s-1, depending upon the A2 values of the radionuclides and their concentration in the package.
+Generally, in practice, a test need not be more sensitive than 10-8 Pa·m·s-1 for a pressure difference of $1 \times 10^5$ Pa to qualify a package as being leaktight.
+Where the estimated allowable test leakage rate exceeds $10^{-2}$ Pa·m·s-1, a limiting value of $10^{-2}$ Pa·m·s-1 is recommended because it is readily achievable in practical cases.

-657.12.
+659.12.
 The containment system of the package design should be explicitly defined, including the containment boundary of the system.
 The definition of the containment system is provided in para.
 213 of the Transport Regulations, and additional information is provided in paras 213.1-213.3.
-The containment boundary should consider features such as vent and drain ports and penetrations that could present a leakage path from the containment system.
-For package systems that have double or concentric seals, the containment system seal should be defined.
+The containment boundary should consider features such as vent and drain ports and penetrations that could present a leakage path from the containment system seal should be defined.
 Leakage testing of the package should address all (i.e. main closure, vent and drain) containment system seals.
 The containment system should be composed of engineered features whose design is defined in the drawings of the packaging.
 The components of the containment system that are relied on to meet the requirements of para.
-657 should be included in any physical tests or engineering evaluations performed for the package for normal conditions of transport and accident conditions, as applicable.
-Handling items such as bags, boxes and cans that are used solely as product containers or to facilitate handling of the radioactive material should be considered for potential negative impacts on package performance, including structural and thermal concerns.
+659 should be included in any physical tests or engineering evaluations performed for the package for normal conditions of transport and for accident conditions, as applicable.
+Handling items such as bags, boxes and cans that are used solely as product containers or to facilitate handling of the radioactive material should be considered for potential negative impacts on package performance, including structural and thermal impacts.